meteor/galaxy-docs/source/deploy-to-galaxy.md

 So, for example, if you spend 15 minutes on deployments using 3GBs of memory for an app in the Essential plan.
 The cost added to your invoice would be: **0.25h** x **3GBs** x **$0.08** = **$0.06**.

-> If you want to use your own machines to build and deploy your apps, you can use the [command line](/deploy-setup.html).
+> If you want to use your own machines to build and deploy your apps, you can use the [command-line](/deploy-command-line.html).

 <h2 id="after-set-up">FAQ</h2>